 What we are doing

-We are facilitating community driven weed surveys, by teaching school students about botanical and ecologically-based field work.
+These community-driven weed surveys engage hard to reach schools with botanical and ecologically based fieldwork.
 This involves learning about on-site recording, collecting, identifying and processing their weed samples, and sharing their results online.

-Underpinning this project is raising the awareness of environmental impacts of invasive weeds and pest plants, and best practice control strategies.
+Underpinning this project is raising the awareness of environmental and economic impacts of invasive species, and best practice control strategies.